corstian/digital-garden/_blog/2025/Analytics and telemetry in context of the GDPR.md

 - Processing is necessary for public interest or as part of "official authority".
 - As part of "legitimate interest" *except* where overridden by the interests or fundamental rights and freedoms of the data subject

-The two loopholes in here are contractual obligations (forcing the terms of service down ones throat)
+The two loopholes in here are contractual obligations (forcing the terms of service down ones throat), and the so called "legitimate interest".

 [^1]: "Legitimate" meaning "in accordance with the law or established legal forms and requirements".